michel-kraemer/citeproc-java/index.md

   and want to test your style files in an easy and quick manner.
 The command line tool even contains an interactive shell with command completion and automatic suggestions.
+* citeproc-java is backed by the popular [citeproc-js](https://github.com/Juris-M/citeproc-js) library, which is very mature and stable.
-* citeproc-java is CSL 1.0.1 compliant and all standard tests from the [CSL test suite](https://github.com/citation-style-language/test-suite) run successfully.
+* It is CSL 1.0.1 compliant and all standard tests from the [CSL test suite](https://github.com/citation-style-language/test-suite) run successfully.